 With labor shortages making it tough to get construction projects across the finish line, actual new supply this year is almost sure to fall short of the targeted volume.
 But it still certainly appears that we’ll add a lot more product to inventory in 2016 than we did in 2015.

-Let’s take a look at some of the markets where deliveries will surge during the coming months.
+Let’s take a look at some of the apartment markets where deliveries will surge during the coming months.

 San Francisco is set to add 7,320 units in 2016, up 358% from 2015’s new supply of 1,598 units.
 Targeted deliveries this year, in fact, match the completion volume seen in San Francisco over the previous three years combined, and that three-year span was an active building period by local historical standards.
 Since San Francisco is a drastically undersupplied housing market, one year of huge completions certainly won’t wreck the apartment sector’s performance.
 But it is hard to see rent growth at the top end of the product spectrum holding at the double-digit pace posted recently.
 The South of Market district remains San Francisco’s most active area for new apartment construction, but a meaningful block of new supply also is on the way in the South San Mateo County submarket’s Menlo Park and Redwood City areas.